bongiozzo/musica_mustdie/output/band_nile.md

 # Nile

-Дискография
-"Festivals Of Atonement (EP)" 1995, Death Metal "Ramses Bringer Of War (EP)" 1997, Death Metal "Amongst The Catacombs Of Nephren-Ka" 1998, Death Metal "Black Seeds of Vengeance" 2000, Death Metal
-"In The Beginning (re-release of demos)" 2000, Death Metal "In Their Darkened Shrines" 2002, Death Metal "Annihilation of the Wicked" 2005, Death Metal
-"Legacy of the Catacombs" 2007, Death Metal "Ithyphallic" 2007, Death Metal
-"Those Whom The Gods Detest" 2009, Death Metal
-"At the Gate of Sethu" 2012, Death Metal
-"Call To Destruction (single)" 2015, Death Metal
-"Call To Destruction " 2015, Death Metal
+Atmospheric deathgrind with keyboards dedicated to Egyptian history

+## Дискография

+### "Festivals Of Atonement (EP)" 1995, Death Metal

+1. Divine Intent
+2. The Black Hand of Set
+3. Wrought
+4. Immortality Through Art/Godless
+5. Extinct

+Karl Sanders - Guitars/Vocals
+Chief Spires - Bass/Vocals
+Pete Hammoura - Drums/Vocals

+### "Ramses Bringer Of War (EP)" 1997, Death Metal

+1. The Howling Of The Jinn
+2. Ramses Bringer Of War
+3. Die Rache Krieg Lied Der Assyriche

+Karl Sanders - Guitars/Vocals
+Chief Spires - Bass/Vocals
+Pete Hammoura - Drums/Vocals

+### "Amongst The Catacombs Of Nephren-Ka" 1998, Death Metal

+1. Smashing The Antiu
+2. Barra Edinazzu
+3. Kudurru Maqlu
+4. Serpent Headed Mask
+5. Ramses Bringer Of War
+6. Stones Of Sorrow
+7. Die Rache Krieg Lied Der Assyriche
+8. The Howling Of the Jinn
+9. Pestilence And Iniquity
+10. Opening Of The Mouth
+11. Beneath Eternal Oceans Of Sand

+Karl Sanders - Guitars/Vocals
+Chief Spires - Bass/Vocals
+Pete Hammoura - Drums/Vocals

+### "Black Seeds of Vengeance" 2000, Death Metal

+01 - Invocation Of The Gate Of Aat-Ankh-Es-En-Amenti 02 - Black Seeds Of Vengeance
+03 - Defiling The Gates Of Ishtar
+04 - The Black Flame
+05 - Libation Unto The Shades Who Lurk In The Shadows Of The Temple Of Anhur 06 - Masturbation The War God
+07 - Multitude Of Foes
+08 - Chapter For Transforming Into A Snake
+09 - Nas Akhu Khan She En Asbiu
+10 - To Dream Of Ur
+11 - The Nameless City Of The Accursed
+12 - Khetti Satha Shemsu

+### "In The Beginning (re-release of demos)" 2000, Death Metal

+1. Divine Intent
+2. Black Hand of Set
+3. Wrought
+4. Immortality Through Art
+5. Godless
+6. Extinct
+7. Howling of the Jinn
+8. Ramses Bringer of War
+9. Der Rache Kreig Leid Der Assyriche

+A compilation of "Festivals Of Atonement" (1995) and "Ramses Bringer Of War" (1997).

+"Immortality Through Art" and "Godless" are listed as separate tracks on the inlay.

+Line up on Festival Of Atonement:
+Karl Sanders-guitars and vocals
+Chief Spires-bass and vocals
+Pete Hammoura-drums/percussion

+Line up on Ramses Bringer Of War:
+Karl Sanders:guitars and vocals
+Chief Spires:bass and vocals
+Pete Hammoura:drums and vocals
+John Ehlers:guitar

+### "In Their Darkened Shrines" 2002, Death Metal

+1.The Blessed Dead
+2.Execration Text
+3.Sarcophagous
+4.Kheftiu Asar Butchiu
+5.Unas, Slayer Of The Gods
+6.Churning The Maelstrom
+7.I Whisper In The Ear Of The Dead
+8.Wind Of Horus
+9.In Their Darkened Shrines (Parts 1-4)

+Karl Sanders - guitars/vocals
+Dallas Toler-Wade - guitars/vocals
+Jon Vesano - bass/vocals
+Tony Laureno - drums

+### "Annihilation of the Wicked" 2005, Death Metal

+1. Dusk Falls Upon the Temple of the Serpent on the Mount of Sunrise
+2. Cast Down the Heretic
+3. Sacrifice unto Sebek
+4. User-Maat-Re
+5. Burning Pits of the Duat
+6. Chapter of Obeisance Before Giving Breath to the Inert One in the Presence of the Crescent Shaped Horns
+7. Lashed to the Slave Stick
+8. Spawn of Uamenti
+9. Annihilation of the Wicked
+10. Von Unaussprechlinchen Kulten

+Karl Sanders - guitars, vocals, baglama saz, keyboards.
+Dallas Toler-Wade - guitars, vocals.
+Jon Vesano - bass, vocals.
+George Kollias - drums.

+Guest musician:
+Mike Breazeale - Exorcism chants and Pazuzu bowl on "Chapter of Obeisance Before Giving Breath to the Inert One in the Presence of the Crescent Shaped Horns"

+Recorded, mixed and produced by Neil Kernon.
+Recording engineer: Bob Moore.
+Recorded at the Soundlab in Columbia, SC.
+Mixed at Rax Trax in Chicago.

+### "Legacy of the Catacombs" 2007, Death Metal

+1. Cast Down the Heretic 05:45
+2. Sacrifice Unto Sebek 03:03
+3. Lashed to the Slave Stick 04:18
+4. Execration Text 02:47
+5. Sarcophagus 05:10
+6. Unas, Slayer of the Gods 11:43
+7. Masturbating the War God 05:41
+8. Chapter For Transforming Into A Snake 02:26
+9. Black Seeds of Vengeance 03:36
+10. The Howling of the Jinn 02:21
+11. Barra Edinazza 02:47
+12. Smashing the Antiu 02:18

+Tracks 1-3 from "Annihilation of the Wicked"
+Tracks 4-6 from "In Their Darkened Shrines"
+Tracks 7-9 from "Black Seeds of Vengeance
+Tracks 10-12 from "Amongst the Catacombs of Nephren-Ka"

+### "Ithyphallic" 2007, Death Metal

+1. What Can Be Safely Written 08:15
+2. As He Creates So He Destroys 04:36
+3. Ithyphallic 04:40
+4. Papyrus Containing the Spell to Preserve Its Possessor Against Attacks From He Who Is in the Water 02:57
+5. Eat of the Dead 06:29
+6. Laying Fire Upon Apep 03:25
+7. The Essential Salts 03:51
+8. The Infinity of Stone 02:04
+9. Language of the Shadows 03:30
+10. Even the Gods Must Die 10:01

+Ithyphallic" means Erected Phallus in ancient Greek.

+Recording line-up:
+Karl Sanders : vocals, guitars
+Dallas Toler Wade : bass, guitars, vocals
+George Kollias : drums

+Chris Lollis : additional vocals

+Digipak version features instrumental bonus tracks:
+11. As He Creates, So He Destroys (04:50)
+12. Papyrus Containing The Spell To Preserve Its Possessor Against Attacks From He Who Is In The Water (02:56)

+### "Those Whom The Gods Detest" 2009, Death Metal

+1. Kafir!
+06:50
+2. Hittite Dung Incantation 03:48
+3. Utterances of the Crawling Dead 05:09
+4. Those Whom the Gods Detest 08:07
+5. 4th Arra of Dagon 08:40
+6. Permitting the Noble Dead to Descend to the Underworld 03:32
+7. Yezd Desert Ghul Ritual in the Abandoned Towers of Silence 02:33
+8. Kem Khefa Kheshef 06:18
+9. The Eye of Ra 05:01
+10. Iskander D'hul Karnon 06:41

+### "At the Gate of Sethu" 2012, Death Metal

+1. Enduring the Eternal Molestation of Flame
+2. The Fiends Who Come to Steal the Magick of the Deceased
+3. The Inevitable Degradation of Flesh
+4. When My Wrath Is Done
+5. Slaves of Xul
+6. The Gods Who Light Up the Sky at the Gate of Sethu
+7. Natural Liberation of Fear Through the Ritual Deception of Death
+8. Ethno-Musicological Cannibalisms
+9. Tribunal of the Dead
+10. Supreme Humanism of Megalomania
+11. The Chaining of the Iniquitous

+The North American/European digipack contains two bonus tracks:
+12. Enduring the Eternal Molestation of Flame (instrumental)
+13. The Inevitable Degradation of Flesh (instrumental)

+### "Call To Destruction (single)" 2015, Death Metal

+1. Call To Destruction  05:45

+### "Call To Destruction " 2015, Death Metal

+1. Call to Destruction  05:45
+2. Negating the Abominable Coils of Apep  04:14
+3. Liber Stellae - Rubaeae  03:48
+4. In the Name of Amun  06:49
+5. What Should Not Be Unearthed  06:58
+6. Evil to Cast Out Evil  05:37
+7. Age of Famine  04:11
+8. Ushabti Reanimator  01:30
+9. Rape of the Black Earth  04:35
+10. To Walk Forth from Flames Unscathed  06:36

 ## Отношения с другими группами